AtaKaboudi/Automated-Test-Generator/README.md

 # Automated-Test-Generator

+------------------- Executing program --------------------------

+run on terminal
+"npm install"
+to install dependencies

+open the output.Test.js file on your IDE to see the demo

+run on terminal
+"npm run generate"
+to produce test cases for ./sampleCode.js the test cases willl be written in output.test.js file Scroll throught the information displayed on the terminal to better monitor the program's behaviour

+run on terminal
+"npm run test"
+to run the jest library on output.test.js to get the test report

+!!!!!
+IMPORTANT !!!!

+1. Make sure to delete the content of output.test.js before you recompile the project
+2. Feel free to change the commands in package.json if you want to apply our software to another source file
+3. Feel free to change the ./vscode/launch.json file to debug if debugging is needed
+4. When using our code on another js file make sure to implement the same function types as in samplecode.js as our software still doesn not cover a lot of function.
+5. Feel free to Contribute to our project.

+------------------ DESCRIPTION-----------------------------------

 This project aims to automate test cases generation while ensuring maximum coverage

 Samplecode.js contains the sample class ofr which we will be genrating the test cases.
 In it is implemented